jpdheleno/nextjs-skeleton/README.md

 # nextjs-skeleton
-Boiler Plate for Next Js with Typescript
+Boilerplate code/eslint for Next js projects with Typescript.